2440

 Sales Growth

-As you can see below, Health Catalyst's revenue growth has been unremarkable over the last two years, growing from $64.72 million in Q4 FY2021 to $75.08 million this quarter.
+As you can see below, Health Catalyst's revenue growth has been mediocre over the last three years, growing from $55.85 million in Q1 2021 to $74.72 million this quarter.

 Health Catalyst Total Revenue

-Next quarter's guidance suggests that Health Catalyst is expecting revenue to grow 0.9% year on year to $74.5 million, slowing down from the 8.5% year-on-year increase it recorded in the same quarter last year.
-For the upcoming financial year, management expects revenue to be $308 million at the midpoint, growing 4.1% year on year compared to the 7.1% increase in FY2023.
+Next quarter's guidance suggests that Health Catalyst is expecting revenue to grow 2.4% year on year to $75 million, slowing down from the 3.7% year-on-year increase it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 6.9% over the next 12 months before the earnings results announcement.

 Profitability

 What makes the software as a service business so attractive is that once the software is developed, it typically shouldn't cost much to provide it as an ongoing service to customers.
-Health Catalyst's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 40.6% in Q4.
+Health Catalyst's gross profit margin, an important metric measuring how much money there's left after paying for servers, licenses, technical support, and other necessary running expenses, was 48.5% in Q1.

 Health Catalyst Gross Margin (GAAP)

-That means that for every $1 in revenue the company had $0.41 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Health Catalyst's gross margin is poor for a SaaS business and it's deteriorated even further over the last year.
-This is probably the opposite direction that shareholders would like to see it go.
+That means that for every $1 in revenue the company had $0.48 left to spend on developing new products, sales and marketing, and general administrative overhead.
+While its gross margin has improved significantly since the previous quarter, Health Catalyst's gross margin is still poor for a SaaS business.
+It's vital that the company continues to improve this key metric.

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-Health Catalyst burned through $21.92 million of cash in Q4, increasing its cash burn by 20.5% year on year.
+Health Catalyst's free cash flow came in at $7.53 million in Q1, turning positive over the last year.

 Health Catalyst Free Cash Flow